Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: From Coupled Oscillators to Networks

 To illustrate this phenomenon, consider the particular parameter set $\alpha=0.1$, $\beta=1$, with fixed $\omega_0 = 1.386$ and varying $\omega_1$ in the range $[\omega_0 - 0.06,\, \omega_0 + 0.06]$.
 By plotting the observed frequency difference\footnote{The actual frequency $\Omega$ of an oscillator can be determined numerically by either taking the Fourier transform of the trajectory $x(t)$, or by counting the zero-crossings of $x(t) - \langle x(t) \rangle$.} $\Delta \Omega$, exhibited by the two oscillators, against the difference in their characteristic frequencies, $\Delta\omega := \omega_1 - \omega_0$, we can visualize the synchronization behavior of the system for a given coupling constant.
 See \figref{fig:van_der_pol_sync_plot_full}.
 Regions of synchronization show up as horizontal segments at $\Delta\Omega = 0$ (also, note the symmetry about $\Delta \omega = 0$).
 If this is done for several values of $c$ in the range $[0, 0.4]$, we can trace out the regions of synchronization.
 The result is a typical V-shaped plateau, the Arnold tongue.

-\figref{fig:van_der_pol_sync_plot_full} shows the choice of appropriate parameters $\omega_1$ and $c$ to setup the system in different regimes for the purpose of control.
+\figref{fig:van_der_pol_sync_plot_full} shows the choice of appropriate parameters $\omega_1$ and $c$ to set up the system in different regimes for the purpose of control.
 The same approach is taken for all the experiments presented in this section.

 Similar to the example systems in \secref{sec:examples} we add the control function $u$ to the equations \eqref{eqn:paired_vdp} of the uncontrolled system, yielding the following formulation:

 Here, $u$ is added as a global actuator term with equal influence on both oscillators; $u$ may depend on $\dot{x}_0$ and $\dot{x}_1$, summarized in vector notation as $\dot{\vec{x}} = (\dot{x}_0, \dot{x}_1)$.